 An Ergonomic Workplace for Optimal Efficiency

-This checklist is a pretty good summary of best ergonomic practice for the office, or for a work-from-home setup.
+This checklist is a pretty good summary of best ergonomic practices for the office, or for a work-from-home setup.

 To learn more about how to maximize productivity and improve workplace safety, check out our free ergonomics guide!